 Calling all Hudson Valley and NYC filmmakers—directors, producers, writers, editors, and cinematographers!
 Join the Woodstock Film Festival and Jacob Burns Film Center for an energizing evening of networking and idea-sharing, plus insights from featured filmmakers as they speak about their craft and creative process.

 The program spotlights short films from the Woodstock Film Festival.
 WFF’s shorts program is Oscar®-qualifying, making it a great platform to explore and celebrate short-form storytelling.
-Featuring the “King of Indie Animation,” Bill Plympton, alongside one documentary and one narrative short (filmmakers TBA).
-We’ll screen the films, followed by a talkback with the filmmakers.
+Featuring the “King of Indie Animation,” Bill Plympton, alongside acclaimed documentarian Geeta Gandbhir (Academy Award nominee for The Perfect Neighbor), and one narrative short filmmaker TBA, the program will include screenings followed by a talkback with the filmmakers.
 After the discussion, continue the conversation at a networking reception in the Take 3 Wine Bar & Café, where you can meet WFF Shorts Programmers to learn more about the submissions process, as well as other ways to get involved.

 About the Woodstock Film Festival: